BestTimesToVisit.com Logo

 Tuk-tuks

 The quintessential Sri Lankan experience, tuk-tuks are ubiquitous in Negombo for short to medium distances.
-They're perfect for zipping between your hotel, the beach, and local markets when you don't want to walk.
+They're great for zipping around town, visiting the fish market, or getting to your hotel from the main road.

 Local Buses